 Sometimes it's too easy to assume that secrets hide in the darkness: The planet Mercury has been hiding its secrets in the light.
-And, with NASA's MESSENGER spacecraft already there and JAXA/ESAs Bepi-Columbo under construction, it has begun to reveal them.....
+And, now NASA's MESSENGER spacecraft has completed its mission, and JAXA/ESAs Bepi-Columbo under construction, it has begun to reveal them.....

 Not so dead: